stolostron/rhacm-docs/install/install_connected.md

 * You must have an Internet connection to access the dependencies for the operator.

+* You must have `jq` installed.
+If you do not have `jq` installed, and you are using macOS, enter `breq install jq` in a terminal window.

 * If you are using macOS, you must install `gsed`.
 If you do not already have `gsed` installed, you can install it by entering `brew install gnu-sed` in a terminal window.

 * Optional: If you are using macOS and want to view the progress of your pods starting, you must install `watch`.
 If you do not already have `watch` installed, you can install it by entering `brew install watch` in a teminal window.
 You must have `watch` if you use the `--watch` option with your installation command.